eslint/rfcs/designs/2018-programmatic-style-edits/README.md

 ## Open Questions

-### Should we allow multiple style editors to be specified?

-Instead of specifying a string, should we allow an array?
-My initial reaction is that this isn't necessary due to style editor composition, but I'm unsure.

 ### Does it make sense to bundle style editors with the fix commands?

 My initial thought was yes, that end-users would expect the `--fix` and `--fix-dry-run` command to make all possible changes to the source code that ESLint knows about.
 As such, it would make sense to include it as an option with `--fix-type` as well.